 Please use cutting boards for all slicing and chopping.
 Use hot pads on counters to protect from heat.

 - We request that you keep your dishes current and your garbage in the receptacles provided; large cans are outside.
 Dishwashing supplies and extra garbage bags are under the sink.

 - Please do not put pots/pans in dishwasher.

 - Bathrooms are equipped with plungers and extra paper supplies.
 We are on septic systems, toilet paper only to flush.

 The cabins do have air conditioning units to help you through the really hot days.
-Tahkwa/Yarkin/Lupine Manor and Dancing Bear have a heat pump for cooling (see directions in cabin).
+Tahkwa, Yarkin and Lupine Manor have a heat pump for cooling (see directions in cabin).
 Fans are also left for better summer air flow.
 We also use the cooler evenings and mornings to keep the temperature down.
 Windows with screens may be left open during these periods.

 When the temperature is warmer outside close windows and the logs, insulation and trees will protect the cabin from excessive heat.
 Cabins with window coverings will remain cooler if these are left closed during the hot part of the day.

 Fireplace burning during the summer heat will only cause the cabin to heat to an uncomfortable temperature.
 It takes a long time (sometimes days) to lower as the logs and other wall materials hold heat.
 The chimneys will not draft properly as the air outside is sometimes warmer than that inside.
 In order to get a draft flow you must first burn paper to heat the chimney.
 Do not put heavier wood on until kindling and paper is burning well.
 If you do it will only smolder and smoke.
 Open draft to start (you can tell which way by the flame) and shut once it is burning.